Appendix I: Supplemental Strategic Actions in Support of the Strategic Objectives

 Expand the number and quality of professional development options for students in both regimental and civilian programs by:

-- Conduct a thorough and fundamental review of the license programming, both on campus and on board the training ship to ensure the maximum effectiveness of these programs
+Conduct a thorough and fundamental review of the licensed programming, both on campus and on board the training ship to ensure the maximum effectiveness of these programs

 2. Encourage and support meaningful student research opportunities